G2Pavon/goldsrcmapextensions/bhop_teleport_placer.md

 # Automatic trigger_teleport placer for bhop stages

-Select the brush where the stage starts and the brush where the teleport will go, convert them into a custom entity like 'kz_bhop_stage', save the map, and run the script.
+Select the brush where the stage starts and the brush where the teleport will go, convert them into a custom entity like 'kz_bhop_stage', save the map and then run the script.

 | First Stage  |
 | ------------- |